marrinosnis/repos-master-changer/README.md

  If you leave it empty, the changes will be applied to all the project paths.
  Enter paths or leave it empty to apply to all the project folders: /Users/marinosnisiotis/Desktop, /Users/marinosnisiotis/Desktop/testFolder
 ```
-In the previous example, a new file `tempFile1` is created at the Desktop path/folder and at the test path/folder.
+In the previous example, a new file `tempFile1` is created at the `/Desktop` path and at the `/Desktop/testFolder` path.
 With the same approach other commands can be executed.

 >Copy file from one path/folder to other/s